MathijsHofkens/OfficeDocs-MicrosoftSearch/MicrosoftSearch/connectors-gallery.md

 ## Content Management Systems

-The following connectors are under content management systems.
+The following table lists the content management system connectors that are available.

 |Connector name|Publisher|Description|
 |:------ |:----------- |:----------- |